 What is your current credit limit?

 How much credit is Chase currently giving you?
-Log into your Chase account and check the credit limit on each of your Chase credit cards.
+You can log into your Chase account to check the credit limit on each of your Chase credit cards.
 Your total credit limit should appear alongside the rest of your credit card information (if you’re on the Chase Mobile app, you might need to select “Show Details”).
 If you have trouble finding your credit limit, you can always calculate it by adding your current balance to your available credit.

 How much credit do you want?

-Once you know your current credit limit with Chase, it’s time to ask yourself how much credit you want.
+Once you know your current credit limit with Chase, you should consider how much credit you want.
 In general, it’s a good idea to err on the side of caution—or in other words, try not to request a wildly large credit limit increase.
-Going from $5,000 to $6,000, for example, is better than going from $5,000 to $10,000.
-Have a reasonable number in mind, and be prepared to back up your request with proof you’ve been using your Chase credit cards responsibly.
-If you have a history of on-time payments, for example, you might be more likely to score an increase with Chase compared to someone with a history of consistently late payments.
+Going from $5,000 to $6,000, for example, is better than going from $5,000 to $15,000.
+You should have a reasonable number in mind and be prepared to back up your request with proof you’ve been using your credit card responsibly.
+If you have a history of on-time payments, for example, you may be more likely to score an increase with Chase compared to someone with a history of consistently late payments.

 Are you eligible for an increase?

-There are two big factors that help determine your eligibility for a Chase credit limit increase: Your account history and credit score.
-If you’ve only had your Chase credit card for a few months, you probably won’t be eligible for a credit limit increase.
+There are two main factors that help determine your eligibility for a Chase credit limit increase, including your account history and credit score.
+If you’ve only had a Chase credit card for a few months, you probably won’t be eligible for a credit limit increase.
 Chase determines your credit limit when you first open a card, and you should wait at least six months before requesting an increase.

-It’s also a good idea to check your credit score before applying for a limit increase.
+It’s also a good idea to check your credit score before contacting Chase.
 Your request is more likely to be successful if you have good or excellent credit.
-If you find yourself below the threshold, you should take steps to build your credit score if you find yourself below the threshold and remember that any credit limit request is likely to come with a hard pull to your credit, which might drop your score by up to 10 points.
+If you find yourself below the threshold, you should take steps to build your credit score before asking for an increase.
+You should also keep in mind that a credit limit request may come with a hard pull to your credit (which could drop your score by up to 10 points).

 4 ways to increase your credit limit with Chase